marcelm/cutadapt/doc/guide.rst

 ``--rename`` also renames paired-end reads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the ``--rename`` option is used with paired-end data, the given template is applied
+If the ``--rename`` option is used with paired-end data, the template is applied
 separately to both R1 and R2.
 That is, for R1, the placeholders are replaced with values
 from R1, and for R2, the placeholders are replaced with values from R2.
 For example,
 ``{comment}`` becomes R1’s comment in R1 and it becomes R2’s comment in R2.